saud-learning-services/instructions-and-other-templates/docs/github-project-management.md

 </div>

 ### Updating a Project (GitHub Desktop)

+:white_check_mark: _Read this - but note it won't apply your first time downloading a project because everything will be up to date!_

 When we update a tool, we send those updates to GitHub where you can download or "fetch" them for your local copy.